Wagering Guide

 C

-Call to the post: A special call played on a bugle used to signal the horses to the starting gate.
+Call to the post: A bugle call signaling the horses to the starting gate.

-Claiming race: A race in which the horses are for sale at a price specified before the race.
-Claims are made before the race and the new owner assumes possession immediately following the race.
+Claiming race: A race where horses are for sale at a price specified before the race.
+Claims are made before the race; the new owner assumes possession immediately after.

 Colt: An ungelded male horse 4 years old or younger.